Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: SUMMARY

-\item To explore the possible thermal behavior of the produced system, the speed of sound, isothermal compressibility, and the Knudsen number are studied as a function of charged-particle multiplicity.
+\item To explore the possible thermal behavior of the produced system, the squared speed of sound, isothermal compressibility, and the Knudsen number are studied as a function of charged-particle multiplicity.
 It is observed that at high-multiplicity, the system behaves relatively more like a thermalized medium.
-Taking the highest multiplicity class of events, we further study the kinetic freeze-out scenario with different transverse momenta, particle multiplicity, and pseudorapidity.

-\item It is found that the kinetic freeze-out temperature decreases with charged-particle multiplicity and the plausible cause for this is the increase in the contribution of radial flow with multiplicity.
-The kinetic freeze-out temperature was also found to increase with $p_{\rm{T}}$.
-As expected, the low-$p_{\rm{T}}$ region is found to be more thermalized as compared to the high-$p_{\rm{T}}$ region because of the dominance of pQCD-based processes producing more number of jets and mini-jets.
-The kinetic freeze-out temperature decreases while going from mid to forward rapidity.

 \item We have observed an anti-correlation relation between Tsallis Parameters viz., T and q with charged-particle multiplicity.
 Additionally, we observe a strong correlation between the inverse of the Knudsen number and the number of multi-partonic interactions for meson.
 The correlation seems to break for heavy-flavored baryon.
-This needs further investigation to see any possible baryon-meson effect at the partonic level activities in the process of particle production.
+This needs further investigation to see any possible baryon-meson effect at the partonic level activities in the process of particle production. \\

+\item It would be intriguing to investigate the multiplicity dependence of heavy flavor production in pp collisions with precise vertex measuring capability and the high statistics data of Run 3 and Run 4 setup of ALICE 2.
+This may reveal many exciting physics results which help to constrain the theoretical models to a good extent.

 \end{enumerate}